Alpine linux system administration

 Linux has had package managers and repositories since the days when it was distributed on floppy disks.
 A repository is a collection of software that you can install, and can be hosted anywhere - floppy disk, CD-ROM, DVD or nowadays on the internet.
 A package manager is software that installs packages from a repository - so far, this sounds just like an app store but a package manager can do more.
 For one thing, you can ask to install different versions of a particular package if you need to.
 But the main point of a package manager is that packages can have dependencies on other packages, and when you install one then it installs the dependencies automatically.

-• add PACKAGE adds a package, which means download and install it and all its dependencies (nano is so small that it has none).
+• install PACKAGE adds a package, which means download and install it and all its dependencies (you'll see a list of these to confirm you want to install them -- you do).

 Update and upgrade

-The repositories that you are using are recorded in /etc/apk/repositories, have a look at this file with cat or nano to see where they are, then look up the sites in your browser.
-There are folders for different processor architectures (the one in use is stored in /etc/apk/arch) and these contain all the packages as well as a file APKINDEX.tar.gz that contains a list of all packages and versions.
+The repositories that you are using are recorded in /etc/apt/sources.list, have a look at this file with cat or nano to see where they are, then look up the sites in your browser.
+There are folders for different Debian versions and package index files for different architectures.

 Two commands a system adminstrator should run regularly for security reasons:

-• sudo apk update fetches the new package list from the repository.
-This way, apk can tell you if any packages have been updated to new versions since you last checked.
+• sudo apt update fetches the new package list from the repository.
+This way, apt can tell you if any packages have been updated to new versions since you last checked.

-• sudo apk upgrade upgrades every package that you already have installed to the latest version in your local package list (downloaded when you do an apk update).
+• sudo apt upgrade upgrades every package that you already have installed to the latest version in your local package list (downloaded when you do an apt update).

 Lab machines